maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - Compile and Upload.

-- The "Serial Monitor" shows what we expect.
+- The "Serial Monitor" shows what we expect, and the Neopixel is blinking.
   Since this connection is via the USB-serial, make sure the baud rate on the PC side Serial Monitor is set to 115200 just as we have in the sketch.